Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 Smoothes selected labelmap or all labelmaps (only for Joint smoothing method).

+By clicking `Apply` button, the entire segmentation is smoothed.

+To smooth a specific region, left click and drag in any slice or 3D view.
+Same smoothing method and strength is used as for the whole-segmentation mode (size of the brush does not affect smoothing strength, just makes it easier to designate a larger region).

+Available methods:
+- Median: removes small extrusions and fills small gaps while keeps smooth contours mostly unchanged.
+Applied to selected segment only.</li>
+- Opening: removes extrusions smaller than the specified kernel size.
+Does not add anything to the segment.
+Applied to selected segment only.</li>
+- Closing: fills sharp corners and holes smaller than the specified kernel size.
+Does not remove anything from the segment.
+Applied to selected segment only.</li>
+- Gaussian: smoothes all details.
+Strong smoothing as achievable, but tends to shrink the segment.
+Applied to selected segment only.</li>
+- Joint smoothing: smoothes multiple segments at once, preserving watertight interface between them.
+If segments overlap, segment higher in the segments table will have priority.
+Applied to all visible segments.

 ### ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/module_segmenteditor_scissors.png) Scissors

 Clip segments to the specified region or fill regions of a segment (typically used with masking).
 Regions can be drawn on both slice view or 3D views.